 Actually, a complete package that can clean everything, this pricey GLORYFIRE Elite Cleaning kit is rather costly.
 Most of the readily available brass rods are fairly delicate.
 Our brass rods feature an eye-catching patent design and outperform all other rods on the market by a factor of more than three.
 Because of the screw-in and non-breaking design, the components are tightly joined.
 The cleaning rod, serration, patch ring, and adapter for the spray pistol are all constructed of brass instead of low-quality plastic, and you'll be astounded at how durable and long-lasting they are.

 There are cleaning kits available for all firearm calibers.
 Use this comprehensive package to clean a variety of weapons, including pistols, rifles, and shotguns.
 The robust housing prevents damage to the attachments during shipment.
 The inside layout is functional with two areas for cleaning oil and solvent.
 Six double-headed brushes, nine threaded cotton mops, eleven brass jags, four brass slotted patch loops, two empty bottles, fifty cleaning patches, a metal pistol cleaning pick, and three 0.2-inch and three 0.24-inch solid brass rods are among the tools.
 There is also one wire rope measuring 33.5 inches.

-GLORYFIRE Elite Cleaning kit.
+SHOP NOW GLORYFIRE Elite Cleaning kit.